Fexty12573/mhr-charm-item-editor/README.md

 Using CLR ended up making things much more complicated than they needed to be tho lol.

 # Building
-You need the C++/CLI/CLR Package from the Visual Studio Installer installed.
+You need the C++/CLI/CLR Package from the Visual Studio Installer.
 Then simply open the solution in VS2019/2022 and build.
 It should build out of the box.
 Intellisense marks some errors with array access in Window.cpp but you can ignore those, intellisense just doesn't work properly for C++/CLR.